vamshi99145/Travel_Website/README.md

 # Travel India
-A Simple Tourism or Travel Booking Website using Html, Css & Javascript.
+A Simple Tourism or Travel Booking website using Html, Css & Javascript.
 <br />
-Hello there, I'm Manthan Ugemuge and I made this Travel/Tourism Booking Website.
+Hello there, I'm Manthan Ugemuge and I made this Travel/Tourism Booking website.
 <br />

 - 🌐 This Website is made with `Html`, `CSS` & `Javascript`.